leanix/leanix-k8s-connector/README.md

 #### **Starting Connector in k8s**

-> **_NOTE:_** The LeanIX Integration API options requires an API token.
+> **_NOTE:_** The LeanIX Integration IrisApi options requires an IrisApi token.
 See the LeanIX technical documentation on how to obtain one.
 [LeanIX Technical Documentation](https://dev.leanix.net/docs/authentication#section-generate-api-tokens)

 > **_NOTE:_** Make sure Integration Hub data source is setup on the workspace

-Create a Kubernetes secret with the LeanIX API token.
+Create a Kubernetes secret with the LeanIX IrisApi token.

 ``` bash
 kubectl create secret generic api-token --from-literal=token={LEANIX_API_TOKEN}